pulumi-demos/examples/go/k8s-guestbook-app-go/README.md

 # Launch the base K8s infrastructure stack
 This project can deploy on any K8s deployment.
 However, the setup assumes you will use `python/aws-py-eks-guestbook/eks-base-infra`.
-That said, any "eks-base-infra" stack can be used.
+That said, any stack that deploys a K8s cluster and outputs `kubeconfig` can be used.

 # Setup
 - `cd guestbook-app-yaml`
 - `pulumi config set aws:region us-east-1`
 - `pulumi stack init demo/dev`
   - This stack (e.g. `dev`) needs to match the stack name for the base K8s stack.
-- `pulumi config set eksProject guestbook-base-eks-infra-py`
+- `pulumi config set k8sProject guestbook-base-eks-infra-py`
   - Use the project name for the base K8s cluster project you are using.

 # Launch and Use